Mendel Elefant

-Mendel Elefant (also known as Emanuel Elefant; מענדל עלעפאנט; September 6, 1906 – c.
-1942) was a Jewish Romanian-Czechoslovak Yiddish-language poet, writer, artist and journalist.
+Mendel Elefant (מענדל עלעפאנט; 6 September 1906 – c.
+1942), also known as Emanuel Elefant, was a Romanian-Czechoslovak Yiddish-language poet, writer, editor and journalist.

-Biography
+Early life and education

-Mendel Elefant was born in the town of Vișeu de Sus, Austria-Hungary.
-He was the son of Rabbi Dov Berish Elefant and his wife Bava Elefant (née Eisenberger).
-His father, a rabbi and a dayan (religious judge), was fluent in six languages, and was a bank manager for many years.
-His mother, Bava, was a businesswoman, and was the mother of 12 children, while some children died at an early age.
-When Mendel was 11 years old his mother died of liver cancer, and his father remarried later on.
+Mendel Elefant was born on 6 September 1906 in Vișeu de Sus, Austria-Hungary (present-day Romania) to the Rabbi Dov Berish Elefant and Bava Elefant : died 1917).
+Elefant's father was a Rabbi and served as a Dayan, and was fluent in six languages, whilst his mother was a businesswoman.
+One of 12 children, Elefant was the brother of Rabbi Zechariah Elefant and Rabbi Joseph Meir Elefant.

-Mendel studied at the local Talmud Torah at Vișeu de Sus, and continued on to study at the Yeshivot of Northern Romania and Czechoslovakia, one of them being the Yeshiva of Siget.
-During his adult years he moved to Czechoslovakia and lived there.
+Mendel studied at the local Talmud Torah in Vișeu de Sus, before continuing to study at various Yeshivas in Northern Romania and Czechoslovakia, including the Yeshiva of Siget.

-During the 1920s, Mendel immigrated to Brazil, to the city of Rio de Janeiro, in order to save money towards his upcoming marriage with his fiancée, whom he married upon his return to Czechoslovakia.
-While in Rio de Janeiro, Mendel published poems and literary articles in local journals and newspapers.
+Career

-In Czechoslovakia, between the two world wars, Mendel worked as a journalist in Yiddish newspapers in the cities of Munkács and Košice.
+In the 1920s, Elefant immigrated to Rio de Janeiro in order to save money towards his upcoming marriage.
+While in Rio, Elefant published poems and literary articles in local journals and newspapers.

-In 1929, Mendel was the editor of a literary weekly named "Der Fackl" that appeared in Košice.
-Additionally, he edited another weekly named "Der Kantshik", and in 1933 he became the editor of "Dus Yiddishe Vort" in Košice, named in Hungarian "zsidó szó", which was well known at the time.
+Returning to Czechoslovakia, Elefant worked as a journalist in Yiddish newspapers in the cities of Munkács and Košice.
+Elefant also worked as editor for the weekly newspaper "Der Kantshik" in Košice, as well as "Der Fackl" from 1929 and "Dus Yiddishe Vort" from 1933. in Košice, named in Hungarian "zsidó szó", which was well known at the time.

-During the late 1930s, Mendel was a journalist in the city of Lwów in Poland, at a local Yiddish newspaper.
+During the late 1930s, Mendel was a journalist for a Yiddish newspaper in Lwów, Poland (present-day Ukraine).